The official blog of the Lung Institute.

 According to the National Heart, Lung and Blood Institute, the current rate of survival 1 year after a lung transplant is 78 percent and after 5 years, it is 52 percent.
 In addition, surprisingly enough the survival rate for a double lung transplant is better than a single transplanted lung.

-If you or a loved one have been diagnosed with COPD and been told your only option for treatment is a lung transplant, find out if you are a candidate for stem cell therapy by contacting us at the Lung Institute or call (800) 729-3065 today.
+If you or a loved one have been diagnosed with COPD and been told your only option for treatment is a lung transplant, find out if you are a candidate for cellular therapy by contacting us at the Lung Institute or call (800) 729-3065 today.